-The agency was established, effective July 12, 2019, under the National Security and Intelligence Review Agency Act (NSIRA Act).
+NSIRA, and the NSIRA Secretariat, were both established, effective July 12, 2019, under the National Security and Intelligence Review Agency Act (NSIRA Act).

-The agency is a division of the federal public administration as set out in column 1 of Schedule I.1 of the Financial Administration Act and reports to Parliament through the Prime Minister.
+The NSIRA Secretariat is a division of the federal public administration as set out in column 1 of Schedule I.1 of the Financial Administration Act whose appropriate minister is the Prime Minister.